Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

      * Click the **New action** button.
      * Type **MaximumCount** into the **Parameter** field.
      * Set **IsActive to Yes**
-     * **Information message/Value:** Type in the number of POIs you want to set.
+     * **Information message/Value:** Type in the number of POIs you want the app to place.
 In the example below, the layer will then set only two POIs.
 (This Action field might say "Information message" at first, but when you enter a number it will change to "Value."
 This is a bug and will be fixed in the next update.)
      * When you start the layer and tap on a plane grid, AR-vos then again goes through the list of POIs, placing one after the other as you tap - but only up to the maximum value for each POI.
-     * After it reaches the maximum values *for each of the POIs,* the "All Augments placed" message appears, and the plane grids disappear.
+     * After it reaches the maximum values *for all of the POIs,* the "All Augments placed" message appears, and the plane grids disappear.

 ![UsingPorPOIse_MaximumCount](images/UsingPorPOIse_MaximumCount_2.png)